Alex-Nygaard/Martian-communication/README.md

 Further official documentation on the library can be found [here](https://www.arduino.cc/en/Reference/LiquidCrystal).

 ![lcd_photo](lcd_photo.png)

-*Figure X: This photo shows the LCD display and its text-printing abilities.*
+*Figure 7: This photo shows the LCD display and its text-printing abilities.*

 #### Input method to English
 A part of the context of the problem was that the stations only knew English, thus they have to input their messages with the english alphabet.
 The input method is constrained to the user only having 2 buttons.
 Using those two buttons, a message would have to be crafted, and potentially containing all 26 letters, 0-9 digits, " " space and a send and delete action.